slowproj/slowdash/docs/QuickTour.md

 $ python3 generate-testdata.py
 ```

-After letting it run for about a minute, stop the script using `Ctrl`-`c`</kbd> and examine the created files:
+After letting it run for about a minute, stop the script using `Ctrl`-`c` and examine the created files:
 ```console
 $ ls -l
 -rw-r--r-- 1 sanshiro sanshiro 24576 Apr 11 16:52 QuickTourTestData.db